dmd-program/dmd-100-book/docs/lessons/lesson-2/projects/ritual/prototype-tutorial.md

   preload="none"
 />

-If you create digital text or shapes, you don’t need to create “overlay” Frames as described above. *Any element can become a clickable target for interactions*; not just Frames.
+If you create digital text or shapes, you don't need to create "overlay" Frames as described above. *Any element can become a clickable target for interactions*; not just Frames.

 If you want an example of building a simple layout in Figma, see this tutorial on [making a simple profile card](https://help.figma.com/hc/en-us/articles/13502530301207-Make-a-custom-profile-card).

-The best way to create a typical “button” is by creating a Frame and placing text inside it; you can [round the corners](https://help.figma.com/hc/en-us/articles/360050986854-Adjust-corner-radius-and-smoothing) of a Frame to make a pill-shape or a circle.
+The best way to create a typical "button" is by creating a Frame and placing text inside it; you can [round the corners](https://help.figma.com/hc/en-us/articles/360050986854-Adjust-corner-radius-and-smoothing) of a Frame to make a pill-shape or a circle.
 In the example below, [auto layout](https://help.figma.com/hc/en-us/articles/5731482952599-Add-auto-layout-to-a-design) is used to center the text within the Frame and control interior padding.

 <VideoEmbed
   src="/assets/videos/12_auto-layout.webm"